radanalyticsio/oshinko-s2i/pyspark/README.md

 ## s2i bin files ##

-Do not forget to look in `./.s2i/bin`.
-This is where the s2i assemble and run scripts are located (save-artifacts is present but unused).
+Do not forget to look in `./s2i/bin`.
+This is where the s2i run and usage scripts are located.
+The other s2i scripts are inherited from the python2.7 s2i base image.